-CIM 1900 Topics in Computers/Information Management 1-3 cr
+CIM 1900 Topics in Computers/Information Management

 Examination of a special topic in computer applications; intended for all interested students.
 Topics courses do not satisfy goals of the Minnesota Transfer Curriculum.
 Prerequisite: Topic-dependent.

 CIM 2000 Computer Applications Training Practicum 3 cr